The quality of a documentary narration can make or break a film.

 2) Narrate to Match the Documentary’s Tone

 These days, you can find documentaries about all kinds of topics, from global warming to the lives of pop stars.
-Most documentary filmmakers know to choose a documentary narration that fits the content and tone of the film.
+Most documentary filmmakers know to choose a documentary narration that fits the content and tone of the film (sometimes this even means choosing an accented voiceover).

 3) Enhance Your Documentary Narration with Localization